Sensorless Remote Center of Motion Misalignment Estimation: Abstract

 \section{Abstract}

-Laparoscopic surgery constrains instrument motion around a fixed pivot point at the incision into a patient to minimize tissue trauma.
-Surgical robots achieve this through either hardware to software-based remote center of motion (RCM) constraints.
-However, accurate RCM alignment is difficult due to manual trocar placement, patient motion, and tissue deformation.
-Misalignment between the robot's RCM point and the patient incision site can cause unsafe forces at the incision site.
-This paper presents a sensorless force estimation-based framework for dynamically assessing and optimizing RCM misalignment in robotic surgery.
-Our experiments demonstrate that misalignment exceeding 20\,mm can generate large enough forces to potentially damage tissue, emphasizing the need for precise RCM positioning.
-For misalignment $D\geq $ 20\,mm, our optimization algorithm estimates the RCM offset with an absolute error within 5\,mm.
+Laparoscopic surgery constrains instrument motion at the patient's incision point to minimize tissue trauma.
+Surgical robots achieve this through remote center of motion (RCM) constraints.
+Maintaining accurate RCM alignment with the incision site is challenging due to patient motion and tissue deformation, and such misalignment can generate unsafe forces at the incision site.
+This paper presents a sensorless force estimation-based framework for dynamically estimating RCM misalignment in robotic surgery.
+Experimental results show that misalignments greater than 20\,mm can generate forces large enough to risk tissue damage, underscoring the importance of precise RCM positioning.
+For misalignment $D\,\textgreater$ 20\,mm, our optimization algorithm estimates the RCM offset with an average absolute error of 4.2$\pm$2.1\,mm.
 Accurate RCM misalignment estimation is a step toward automated RCM misalignment compensation, enhancing safety and reducing tissue damage in robotic-assisted laparoscopic surgery.